tigergraph/ecosys/guru_scripts/docker/README.md

 One command pull docker image and bind all ports for first time user from the TigerGraph docker registry.
 This image will start as a daemon, so user can ssh to it.

-1. remove old version, only do this step if you upgrade your docker image
+1. remove old version, only do this step in shell if you upgrade your docker image

         docker rmi -f docker.tigergraph.com/tigergraph-dev:latest > /dev/null 2>&1
         docker pull docker.tigergraph.com/tigergraph-dev:latest
     > Note: replace "latest" with specific version number if a dedicated version of TigerGraph is to be used.
 E.g. If you want to get 2.4.1 version, the following would be the URL. docker pull docker.tigergraph.com/tigergraph-dev:2.4.0

-1. stop and remove existing container only if an old version is being used
+1. stop and remove existing container in shell only if an old version is being used

         docker ps -a | grep tigergraph_dev
         docker stop tigergraph_dev
         docker rm tigergraph_dev

-1. pull the tigergraph docker image and run it as a daemon, change the ports accordingly if there is a conflict
+1. pull the tigergraph docker image and run it as a daemon, change the ports accordingly if there is a conflict.
+   Note: the command is very long, user need to drag the horizontal bar to the right to see the full command.
+         We map docker 22 port to host OS 14022 port, docker 9000 port to host OS 9000 port, same for 14240 to 14240.
+         We give the container name tigergraph_dev.
+Set the ulimit (the number of open file descriptors per process) to 1M.
+Mount the host OS ~/data folder to docker /home/tigergraph/mydata folder using the -v option.
+         From the TigerGraph docker registry URL docker.tigergraph.com/tigergraph-dev, we download the latest image.

         docker run -d -p 14022:22 -p 9000:9000 -p 14240:14240 --name tigergraph_dev --ulimit nofile=1000000:1000000 -v ~/data:/home/tigergraph/mydata -t docker.tigergraph.com/tigergraph-dev:latest
     > Note: if you are using windows, change the above ~/data to something using windows file system convention, e.g. c:\data